kumoai.experimental.rfm.KumoRFM#

 • context_anchor_time (Optional[Timestamp]) – The maximum anchor timestamp for context examples.
 If set to None, anchor_time will determine the anchor time for context examples.

-• run_mode (Union[RunMode, str]) – The RunMode for the query.
+• run_mode (RunMode | str) – The RunMode for the query.

-• num_neighbors (Optional[List[int]]) – The number of neighbors to sample for each hop.
+• num_neighbors (Optional[list[int]]) – The number of neighbors to sample for each hop.
 If specified, the num_hops option will be ignored.

 • num_hops (int) – The number of hops to sample when generating the context.